drakkan/sftpgo/docs/howto/lets-encrypt-certificate.md

 Make sure that the `sftpgo` user can write to the `/var/www/sftpgo.com` directory or pre-create the `/var/www/sftpgo.com/.well-known/acme-challenge` directory with the appropriate permissions.
 This directory must be publicly served by your web server.

+:warning: in this example we assume you have an existing HTTP server.
+If not, you can leave the web root blank and SFTPGo will resolve the HTTP01 challenge by itself.

 Register your account and obtain certificates by running the following command.